North East Line

 It is also the first MRT line to take accessibility into account, with the most number of lifts at the time and the first tactile guidance system.

-The rolling stock of the train is Alstom Metropolis C751A & Alstom Metropolis C751C.
-The 25 C751A trains are currently undergoing mid-life upgrading works and the first upgraded train entered passenger service on 28 February 2022.
-Works are expected to be completed by the third-quarter of 2024.
+The rolling stock of the train is Alstom Metropolis C751A, C751C and C851E.
+The 25 C751A trains are currently undergoing mid-life upgrading works and the first upgraded trains that entered passenger service on 28 February 2022.
+Works are expected to be completed by the first-quarter of 2026.

 Besides automation, NEL was also the first to incorporate art into its stations.
 Stations were also designed to allow for future expansions to cater to the growing population.